Gulf airlines come in from the cold with alliances

 This has allowed them, relying on their own resources, to transform the Gulf into an intercontinental hub.
 In doing so, they took away a big chunk of market share from the older airlines; the share of Middle East and North Africa airlines in international traffic has jumped from 4.8 percent in 2002 to 11.5 percent, according to IATA.

 The Gulf carriers have become huge in the process.
-Emirates is one the largest customers of Airbus, ordering over 90 A380 superjumbos, while last week Etihad reported a 19 percent year-on-year rise in third-quarter revenues, a growth rate far beyond the capabilities of most Western carriers.
+Emirates is one the largest customers of Airbus EAD.PA, ordering over 90 A380 superjumbos, while last week Etihad reported a 19 percent year-on-year rise in third-quarter revenues, a growth rate far beyond the capabilities of most Western carriers.

 Emirates “have been resolute in going it alone and with their current performance and planned capacity growth, they can afford to wait and see hasty marriages of convenience unravel rather than act in haste,” said Sudeep Ghai, partner at consultants Athena Aviation.